May 17, 2022

-A Governing Board member’s term shall be for the duration of two (2) years or until a successor is elected or appointed.
+An At-Large Representative member’s term shall be for the duration of two (2) years or until a successor is elected or appointed.

 The Council shall have, subject to the limitations of the Plan for a Citywide System of Neighborhood Councils and applicable City, State and Federal laws and regulations, and in compliance with these Bylaws, the power to engage in any legal act or activity for which a neighborhood council may be organized in the City of Los Angeles.